 We’ve been producing wine for approximately 9,000 years, and the Middle East is believed to be the location of the earliest vineyards.
 The French, who became interested, started copying the winemaking process and is often credited for inventing wine.
-Here’s some interesting wine facts you’ll wish you knew earlier!
+Here’s some fun wine facts you’ll wish you knew earlier!

-1. Wine: There’s A Gender Debate!
+1. Wine: There’s a gender debate!

 Men are less inclined to the effects of wine compared to women.
 This is primarily because women have fewer enzymes in their stomach lining which is required to break down the alcohol.